 Fleet emissions Europe: 99 g CO2 / km (2019: 127 g CO2 / km)

 Market capitalisation (March 2021): approximately 54 billion euros

 [Source: BMW Group key figures]

-Like its peers VW and Daimler, BMW is a publicly listed company, but it is controlled by the Quandts, one of Germany’s wealthiest industrial families (including Susanne Klatten), who own almost 47 percent of its shares.
-BMW's new CEO, Oliver Zipse, takes over from Harald Krüger on 16 August 2019.
+Like its German peers VW and Daimler, BMW is a publicly listed company, but it is controlled by the Quandts, one of Germany’s wealthiest industrial families (including Susanne Klatten), who own almost 47 percent of its shares.
+BMW is headed by CEO Oliver Zipse since 2019.

 Doubts about real climate commitment

 Climate activists continue to doubt the company's real commitment to sustainable mobility.
 British NGO InfluenceMap, specialised in assessing climate lobbying, says BMW "appears to have become more positive since 2019" regarding climate regulation in the transport sector.
 "However, the company retains memberships of a number of regressive trade associations and has a history of making statements opposing the transition to electrified transport prior to 2019," according to Influencemap.
 According to a Guardian report, BMW was also among the companies lobbying strongly for a delay in the UK's combustion-engine phase-out.